Moddable-OpenSource/moddable/readme.md

 ## Questions?
 We're here to help

-If you're an independent developer, we recommend you [open an issue](./issues).
+If you're an independent developer, we recommend you [open an issue](./issues) or join us in our [Gitter chatroom](https://gitter.im/embedded-javascript/moddable).
 We'll respond as quickly as practical, and other developers can benefit from the answers to your questions.

 <a href="http://www.moddable.com">![Moddable logo](./documentation/assets/moddable/moddable.png)</a>